 The Balance sheet starts with an equally simple equation, the so-called Accounting Equation,or Balance sheet equation:

 Assets = Liabilities + Owners Equity

-Regarding the balance sheet and double entry bookkeeping, it is sometimes said that the Accounting Equation above must be extended to include this component:
+Regarding the Balance sheet and double-entry accounting, some businesspeople hold that the Accounting Equation above must also include this component: